microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 If you try clicking on the back button a few times, you'll see that the current URL changes and the history is updated, but the same template keeps being displayed.

-That's because don't know that we need to call `updateRoute()` every time the history changes.
+That's because the browser doesn't know that we need to call `updateRoute()` every time the history changes.
 If you take a look at the [`history.pushState` documentation](https://developer.mozilla.org/docs/Web/API/History/pushState), you can see that if the state changes - meaning that we moved to a different URL - the [`popstate`](https://developer.mozilla.org/docs/Web/API/Window/popstate_event) event is triggered.
 We'll use that to fix that issue.

 ### Task